wp-plugins/wp-audio-player/README.txt

 1. A screenshot of the plugin running on a live site at <a href="http://wpdaily.co/">WP Daily</a>.

 == Changelog ==

+= 1.1 =

+* Making sure the player only displays on the single post page.

 = 1.0 =